matrix-org/matrix-spec-proposals/proposals/4162-otk-reset.md

 ### Security Considerations

-- If an access token is compromised, a malicous attacker can reset OTKs for that device.
+- If an access token is compromised, a malicious attacker can reset OTKs for that device.
 This would force the fallback key to be used when establishing Olm sessions.

 ### Unstable prefix